sleinen/diskonade/README.md

 * smartmontools
 * hdparm

-In addition, the script tries to use the "sas2ircu" command to obtain physical location information about the broken disk.
+In addition, the script tries to use the "sas2ircu" (for LSI SAS2008 HBAs) or "sas3ircu" (for Broadcom SAS3008 HBAs) command to obtain physical location information about the broken disk.
 This program is specific to LSI disk controllers and can be obtained from the vendor.